PaddlePaddle/PaddleDetection/configs/dota/README_en.md

 - The second is to mark the quadrilateral, through the script into an external rotating rectangle, so that the obtained mark may have a certain error with the real object frame.

-Then convert the annotation result into coco annotation format, where each `bbox` is in the format of `[x_center, y_center, width, height, angle]`, where the Angle is expressed in radians.
+Then convert the annotation result into coco annotation format, where each `bbox` is in the format of `[x_center, y_center, width, height, angle]`, where the angle is expressed in radians.

-Reference [spinal disk data set](https://aistudio.baidu.com/aistudio/datasetdetail/85885), we will data set is divided into training set (230), the test set (57), data address is: [spine_coco](https://paddledet.bj.bcebos.com/data/spine_coco.tar).
-The data set has a small number of images, which can be used to train the S2ANet model quickly.
+Reference [spinal disk dataset](https://aistudio.baidu.com/aistudio/datasetdetail/85885), we divide dataset into training set (230), the test set (57), data address is: [spine_coco](https://paddledet.bj.bcebos.com/data/spine_coco.tar).
+The dataset has a small number of images, which can be used to train the S2ANet model quickly.

 ## Start Training

 ### 1. Install the rotating frame IOU and calculate the OP

-Rotate box IOU calculate [ext_op](../../ppdet/ext_op) is a reference Paddle [custom external operator](https://www.paddlepaddle.org.cn/documentation/docs/zh/guides/07_new_op/new_custom_op.html).
+Rotate box IoU calculate [ext_op](../../ppdet/ext_op) is a reference PaddlePaddle [custom external operator](https://www.paddlepaddle.org.cn/documentation/docs/zh/guides/07_new_op/new_custom_op.html).

 To use the rotating frame IOU to calculate the OP, the following conditions must be met:
 - PaddlePaddle >= 2.1.1